Capturing clear ECG/EKG signals is vital in gaining accurate insights and results.

 Next, apply lead 2 to the right arm.
 Again, the front of the shoulder is suggested here, in a place with little or no muscle or movement.

 Then connect the left leg.
 Place the electrode slightly above the ankle.
-This electrode is the reference for all of the augmented leads.
+This electrode placement is the reference for all of the augmented leads.

 Finally, apply the "common" on the right-hand side ankle.
 This connects to the ground input on your recording device (Octal Bio Amp).